NOTE: Deadline has been extended until April 28, 2023.

 We are looking for compelling ideas articulated succinctly, clearly, and passionately.

-Award: There will be prizes available for first, second, and third place winning submissions in the amounts of $250.00, $150.00, and $100.00, respectively.
+Award: There will be prizes available for winning submissions each in the amounts of $200.00.
 Submissions will be posted on the Department of Health and Society’s website and winners will appear on our social media platforms.

-- Please complete the accompanying application by including your full name, student number, program and Health Studies major area, UofT email address, and year of study, a brief biography about yourself, and your essay.
+- Please complete the accompanying application by including your full name, student number, program and Health Studies major area, UofT email address, and year of study, a brief biography about yourself (approximately 50-75 words), and your essay.

 - Submissions must be 500 words or less, 12-point font size, 1-inch margins.
 Submissions exceeding 500-word count will be withdrawn from the competition.